Written by Sami La Rose

 When I decided to stop talking to all of my old friends, It felt like the world had turned against me, but also for me.
 Being isolated allowed me to meditate more, work on my art and my business, do some serious deep shadow work and healing and so much more.
 In the summer I started going to an acquaintance of mine’s yoga classes and bi-weekly circles.
 Now that acquaintance and circle leaders are two of my best friends, as are the people who attend them.
 I went from being sober and alone, to having an amazing support group.

 At 7 months sober, my parents split due to an act of domestic violence.
 That was a true test.
-I wanted to drink, I was so shaken by the events that had happened.
 My house was a legit crime scene.
-I called my two best guy friends and they helped clean my whole house.
+My friends helped clean the whole house.
 I grabbed my mothers vodka and said, “guys – you have to do something for me”.
-And I asked them to take shots for me since I couldn’t, and they did.
-Then we poured all the rest of the liquor and beer in the house down the drain and they ordered us takeout.
-I think the event could have made almost anyone in recovery relapse, but because of my support group, I didn’t.
+We poured all the rest of the liquor and beer in the house down the drain and they ordered us takeout.

 Because of the pandemic, I was able to dive deep into myself and find the true friends I’ve always needed.
 As I write this, I am now one year and 2 months sober from alcohol.
 A goal I never thought was attainable, is now something I am extremely proud of.